skycoin/hardware-wallet-go/CLI.md

      deviceFirmwareUpdate           Update device's firmware.
-     deviceSignMessage              Ask the device to sign a message using the secret key at given index. deviceCheckMessageSignature    Check a message signature matches the given address. deviceWipe                     Ask the device to wipe clean all the configuration it contains. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorGenerateMnemonic       Ask an emulated device to generate a mnemonic and configure itself with it. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index. emulatorCheckMessageSignature  Check a message signature matches the given address. emulatorWipe                   Ask the emulator to wipe clean all the configuration it contains. help, h               Shows a list of commands or help for one command
+     deviceSignMessage              Ask the device to sign a message using the secret key at given index. deviceCheckMessageSignature    Check a message signature matches the given address. deviceSetPinCode               Configure a PIN code on a device. deviceWipe                     Ask the device to wipe clean all the configuration it contains. deviceBackup                   Ask the device to perform the seed backup procedure. deviceGetVersion               Ask firmware version.
+     emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorGenerateMnemonic       Ask the device to generate a mnemonic and configure itself with it. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index. emulatorCheckMessageSignature  Check a message signature matches the given address. emulatorSetPinCode             Configure a PIN code on an emulated device. emulatorWipe                   Ask the emulator to wipe clean all the configuration it contains. emulatorBackup                 Ask the emulator to perform the seed backup procedure. emulatorGetVersion             Ask firmware version.
+     sandbox                        Sandbox.
+     help, h                        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help
    --version, -v  print the version
-ENVIRONMENT VARIABLES:
-    RPC_ADDR: Address of RPC node.
-Must be in scheme://host format.
-Default "http://127.0.0.1:6420"
-    COIN: Name of the coin.
-Default "skycoin"
-    USE_CSRF: Set to 1 or true if the remote node has CSRF enabled.
-Default false (unset)
-    WALLET_DIR: Directory where wallets are stored.
-This value is overriden by any subcommand flag specifying a wallet filename, if that filename includes a path.
-Default "$HOME/.$COIN/wallets"
-    WALLET_NAME: Name of wallet file (without path).
-This value is overriden by any subcommand flag specifying a wallet filename.
-Default "$COIN_cli.wlt"
 ```

 ### Update firmware